Matt-Mike/LA-Airbnb-Project/README.md

 - My goal was to create a one-sheet dashboard that tells the entire story
 - I wanted to create a few simple insights that would answer my questions
 - I wanted to make the dashboard interactive in order to drill into specific areas, months, years, etc.

+In the end I was able to accomplish this, and felt pretty good about the results.<br/>

+## Key Takeaways from the Data<br/>

+This info is also on the dashboard itself, but I'll repeat it here:<br/>
+- Now is still a good time to rent out an Aibnb
+  - 2019 was the peak year but listings have been steady since then